Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 Eureka also offers a product warranty for the lifetime of their tents (about 7-10 years) which means that they will repair any damage due to manufacturing or material defect.
 So if you do have an issue with broken fiberglass poles, Eureka can repair the tent for you.

-The QOMOTOP Cabin Tent comes with more durable steel poles.
+The QOMOTOP Cabin Tent features more durable steel poles.
 Although the fabric has a hydrostatic rating of 600mm, users have reported issues with the tent not being able to cope with anything more than light rain.

 So be aware that this tent might not keep you dry if the elements turn against you.

-If you are looking for a tent to potentially last a lifetime, the only recommendation we can give here is the Kodiak model.
+If you are looking for a tent to potentially last a lifetime, the only recommendation we can give here is the Kodiak cabin tent.
 The CORE and the Coleman models are also fairly durable and protective but there are concerns about the Eureka and Ozark Trails models.

-The CORE 9-Person Instant Cabin Tent is a great all-round option and one that we recommend as the overall best cabin tent.
+So which tent tops our review of the best cabin tents?
+The CORE 9-Person Instant Cabin Tent is a great all-round tent and is the tent that we recommend as the top cabin tent.

 The removable room divider, easy setup, and mesh ceiling all made this tent our favorite option.

-But if you need something a bit larger the Ozark Trails model is a great option.
-Meanwhile, the Eureka Copper Canyon 4-Person Tent is great for smaller groups who still want a high ceiling.
+But if you need a larger tent the Ozark Trails tent for 12 people is a great option.
+Meanwhile, the Eureka Copper Canyon 4-Person Tent is great for smaller groups who still want a high tent ceiling (great for tall people).

-For a sustainable option, the Kodiak offers the best all year protection and durability.
+If you’re looking for a sustainable cabin tent, the Kodiak canvas tent offers the best all year protection and durability.

-And for something a bit out there, the Coleman’s connecting tents are an innovative way to have a shared camping experience whilst retaining a little bit of privacy.
+And for a tent that is a bit out there, the Coleman’s connecting tents are an innovative way to have a shared camping experience whilst retaining a little bit of privacy.